harrycresswell/harry/site/content/page/imprint.md

 ## Deployment and hosting
-The site is hosted directly from [a Github repository](https://github.com/harrycresswell/harry) and uses [Netlify](https://www.netlify.com/), an awesome CDN for continuous deployment.
+The site is hosted directly from [a GitHub repository](https://github.com/harrycresswell/harry) and uses [Netlify](https://www.netlify.com/), an awesome CDN for continuous deployment.
 That means when I push changes to Github it automatically deploys the live site.

-All the code can be found on [github](https://github.com/harrycresswell/harry).
+All the code can be found on [GitHub](https://github.com/harrycresswell/harry).
 Feel free to use it for your own learning and development.
 If you have any questions [drop me an email](mailto:studio@harrycresswell.com) or a [tweet](https://twitter.com/harrycresswell/).
 I'd be more than happy to help.